Table Of Contents

 The B-14 HMR features an adjustable stock that works well in multiple shooting positions.
 Its excellent accuracy and moderate weight make it portable enough for hunting while still providing the stability needed for precision target work.

-Why choose a lever-action rifle like the Marlin 1895 SBL in 2025?
+Why choose a lever-action rifle like the Marlin 1895 SBL?

 The 1895 SBL combines classic lever-gun reliability with modern features like a threaded barrel and optics rail.
 It delivers tremendous stopping power in a compact package that handles quickly in dense brush or timber.